moebrowne/mountainofcode.co.uk/posts/2025-01-10_3d-modeling-for-developers.md

 **UPDATE 18 Feb**: I recently discovered [Replicad](https://studio.replicad.xyz/workbench) which is similar to OpenSCAD but it uses Javascript and runs in the browser.
 I haven't used it yet but I'd like to give it a go, the demo shows that it is capable of making natural curves which isn't something OpenSCAD is good at.

+**UPDATE 7 Mar**: There is now an [online version of OpenSCAD](https://ochafik.com/openscad2/).
+It uses WebAssembly, which is very cool, if you want to see the source it's available on GitHub: [openscad/openscad-playground](https://github.com/openscad/openscad-playground)